leggedrobotics/wild_visual_navigation/README.md

 ### Configuration Overview
 - The general configuration files can be found under: `wild_visual_navigation/cfg/experiment_params.py`
 - This configuration is used in the `offline-model-training` and in the `online-ros` mode.
-- When running the `online-ros` mode additional confiugration for the individual nodes are defined in `wild_visual_navigation/cfg/ros_params.py`.
+- When running the `online-ros` mode additional configurations for the individual nodes are defined in `wild_visual_navigation/cfg/ros_params.py`.
 - These configuration file is filled based on the rosparameter-server during runtime.
-- The default values for this configuration are given in `wild_visual_navigation/wild_visual_navigation_ros/config/wild_visual_navigation` folder.
+- The default values for this configuration can be found under `wild_visual_navigation/wild_visual_navigation_ros/config/wild_visual_navigation`.
-- We set an environment variable to automaticially load the correct gloabl paths and trigger some special behavior e.g. when training on a cluster.
+- We set an environment variable to automatically load the correct global paths and trigger some special behavior e.g. when training on a cluster.

 #### [Optionally] Configure custom paths
 Set your custom global paths by defining the ENV_WORKSTATION_NAME and exporting the variable in your `~/.bashrc`.